gmr/tinman/README.md

 #### Heapy
 The Heapy handler uses the guppy library to inspect the memory stack of your running Tinman application, providing a JSON document back with the results.
-It is *very* slow and blocking so it should be used very sparingly and if used on a production application, with the whitelist decorator.
+It is *very* slow and blocking and can take many *MINUTES* to complete so it should be used very sparingly and if used on a production application, with the whitelist decorator.

 To use the Heapy handler, just add the route to your configuration: